Punktum-dk/epp-service-specification/README.md

 The command can be issued in two variations:

-1. With the use of the `dkhm:orderconfirmationToken`, where the designated registrant has approved Terms and Condition for DK Hostmaster with the registrar.
+1. With the use of the `dkhm:orderconfirmationToken`, where the designated registrant has approved Terms and Condition for Punktum dk with the registrar.

 1. As standard without any use of extensions